Skip to content

 end_date Timestamp

-The end datetime of the simulation.
+The end datetime of the simulation, i.e. which products are loaded into the simulation.
 Must be timezone aware.

 required